All content at Paqmind is well organized so it's probably a good idea to begin from the learning units

-The bottom line is that the only prerequisite for challenges is actual knowledge.
+The bottom line is that the only prerequisite for exercises is actual knowledge.

 Why don't we include theory.
 Don't we like it?

 Quite the opposite – we are obsessed with it!
 Paqmind team publishes a lot of

 articles and guides.
 Even books, occasionally.
 Yet we don't put them in courses.

 To keep content strictly focused.
 And to avoid becoming your single source of information.